paulmbw/paulmbw-blog-2019/src/pages/articles/2020-04-19---remote-workout/index.md

 Kal also suggested a couple of ideas the could have improved this experience:

->It would be great if we had a way to track when the exercise move was about to change.
+>It would be great if we had a way to know when the exercise move was about to change.
 This could be done by the instructor giving us a heads up on the next movement in the exercise.
-Another way would be if there was some type of countdown time before we switched positions.
+Another way would be if there was some type of countdown timer before we switched positions.
 >
 >It would also be cool if we could choose our own background music to make the experience more upbeat.
 >